opengisch/QField-docs/documentation/how-to/gnss.en.md

 ### External receiver log

-In *Settings > Positioning*, you will find a switch `Log NMEA sentences from device to file`.
+In *Settings > Positioning* if you have selected an external receiver as the positioning device, you will find a switch `Log NMEA sentences from device to file`.
 If this is activated, all NMEA sentences coming from external positioning devices will be logged to a file.

 The logs will be placed in *Android/data/ch.opengis.qfield/files/QField/logs*.